 Discussion:

-The aeronautical use of the various HF AM(R)S frequency bands in the range 2 800 – 22 000 kHz is essential to long distance aeronautical communications in remote or oceanic areas.
-Since the last review of Appendix 27 of the ITU Radio Regulations in XXXX, use of HF by aviation has continued to change and grow, especially for HF Datalink (HFDL) services used by many aircraft.
+The aeronautical use of the various HF AM(R)S frequency bands in the range 2 850 – 22 000 kHz is essential to long distance aeronautical communications in remote and oceanic areas.
+Since the last substantive review of Appendix 27 of the ITU Radio Regulations in 1982, use of HF by aviation has continued to change and grow, especially for HF Datalink (HFDL) services used by many aircraft.

-Aviation is also considering future developments within the band, using new technology to significantly improve capacity and connectivity for aviation data and voice, including increased channel bandwidths for greater data throughput.
-Such developments within existing AM(R)S allocations would provide aviation with additional capabilities, allowing global coverage and link diversity from SATCOM systems to better maintain communications at all times.
+Aviation is also considering future developments within the band, using new technology to significantly improve capacity, connectivity, and quality of service for aviation data and voice, including increased channel bandwidths for greater data throughput.
+Such developments within existing AM(R)S allocations would provide aviation with additional capabilities, improving global coverage and link diversity to L-band SATCOM systems to better maintain communications at all times.

-In light of evolving aviation use of HF, Appendix 27 is long due for review to ensure it meets the needs of both current, and future, aeronautical requirements.
-ICAO recommends a WRC-23 Agenda Item to review and update Appendix 27, to ensure that it accurately reflects aviation’s current and future usage.
+In light of the evolving HF technologies, Appendix 27 needs to be reviewed to ensure it meets the current and future aeronautical requirements.
+ICAO would support any proposal for a WRC-23 Agenda Item to review and update Appendix 27.

-To support a WRC-23 Agenda Item to review and update Appendix 27 of the ITU Radio Regulations to ensure it meets the needs of both current, and future, aeronautical HF requirements in the existing Aeronautical Mobile Service allocations between 2 800 – 22 000 kHz.
+To support the inclusion of an item on the WRC-23 agenda to review and update Appendix 27 of the ITU Radio Regulations to ensure it meets current and future use of aeronautical HF communications and evolving technologies in the existing exclusive Aeronautical Mobile (R) Service frequency bands between 2 850 – 22 000 kHz.